bpmn-io/bpmn-js-examples/simple-bower/README.md

 bower install --save bpmn-js
 ```

-Embed it and its dependencies into a website:
+Embed it and its dependencies into a website

 ```html
 <!-- viewer dependencies -->